For Ellen: Plot

 Joby Taylor is a struggling rock musician who is traveling to a small town to divorce his estranged wife.
-In the process, he grapples with the possibility of losing custody of his daughter Ellen, as well as the realities of his floundering music career and being a father.
+In the process, he grapples with the possibility of losing custody of his daughter Ellen, as well as the realities of his foundering music career and being a father.

 Cast

 Production

 So Yong Kim called the film her "most personal" up to that date, saying “When I wrote the film, I was filled with doubts about my ability as a filmmaker, a loving partner and a decent mother to our daughter.
 I took all these emotions and tried to investigate what they meant to me.
 Making this film was something of a therapy, yet also a torture because it was inspired by a distant memory of my estranged father visiting me and my siblings for one day."

 Kim, who wanted to do something different compared to her first two films, which center on young girls, initially wrote the script centered on an Asian man in his sixties.
 Paul Dano, a friend of Kim's, read the script and decided he wanted to play the lead character.
 Kim said not much was changed from the original script and the filmmakers worked with what they already had written.

-The film was shot in 18 days in New York.
+The film was shot in 18 days in Massena, New York.

 Reception

 Release

 The film premiered at the Sundance Film Festival on January 21, 2012, before being shown at the Berlin International Film Festival on February 12, 2012.
-It was released in the US for a limited theatrically run on September 5, 2012 and nationwide through VOD on September 19, 2012.
+It was released in the United States for a limited theatrically run on September 5, 2012 and nationwide through VOD on September 19, 2012.